neo451/lit.nvim/README.md

 alpha software, be careful but have fun.

+see it in action [here](/kickstart.md), [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) rewritten with lit.nvim in markdown.

 ## What it does

 - [ ] 🖋️ Manage all your Neovim plugins with one markdown file, with out of box configured lsp, completion and formatting